AvishiJ/Financial-Statistics-Dashboard/README.md

 #### Compatibility

-The dashboard is designed to be compatible with various devices and screen sizes, ensuring accessibility and usability across different platforms.
+The dashboard, designed within Microsoft Excel, is compatible with various devices and screen sizes, ensuring accessibility and usability across different platforms.

 #### Disclaimer